 Evan: Are you talking about inter vivos trust (during life? to receive gifts?) or testamentary (created at death for inheritance).
 I can’t really answer time and cost they are all relative to where one lives and what type of attorney they are using.
 Living in the NYC area you can find a competent attorney at $1,000 for a plan all the way up to $50K in some larger firms in the city (and everything in between).

-Sam: What are the list of rules you can institute before the trust beneficiary can legally withdraw money from the fund? e.g. age seems to be a common one, but what about saying “Only if the trust beneficiary gets married,” “Only if the trust beneficiary has a job making less than $50,000,” “Only if the trust beneficiary gets a graduate degree in Philosophy from a top 20 school,” etc.
+Sam: What are the list of rules you can institute before the trust beneficiary can legally withdraw money from the fund? e.g. age seems to be a common one.
+But what about saying something like, “Only if the trust beneficiary gets married,” or “Only if the trust beneficiary has a job making less than $50,000,”etc.

 Sam: I’d like to know how many rules one can create.
 I imagine a lot of trust beneficiaries grow up to be not the ideal people in the eyes of the trustees.
 How do we make sure good people get the money and not spoiled, lazy folks?

 Evan: If we are talking inter vivos (i.e. created during life) then often you’ll see provisions where the Grantors/Settlors/Trustors are able to fire the trustee and replace with someone who is not subordinate under IRC 672 (e.g. no kids no employees).
 If we are talking about at death beneficiaries often have the power to replace trustees and if not expressed specifically there is often a provision in a State’s laws to provide for same.